 - Have a look at these 10 most influential economists.
 Summarise each one.
 Write down a question about each one (e.g. something you would like to know more about).

-- Read a minimum of 2 articles from the BBC Economy News every day.
+- Read 2 reports from the BBC Economy News every day.